RSKriegs/RSKriegs/README.md

 I am also a student at SGH Warsaw School of Economics and a risk analyst intern in investment bank.

-All combined, my main field is data science in which I look forward for further development, but I am also interested in other IT branches.
+All combined, my main field is data science & business intelligence in which I look forward for further development, but I am also interested in other IT branches.

 My main tools are Python, R and good old Excel.